-- o SCHC C/D: Static Context Header Compression Compressor/ Decompressor.
+- o SCHC ACK: A SCHC acknowledgement for fragmentation, this format used to report the success or unsuccess reception of a set of SCHC Fragments.
+See Section 7 for more details. - o SCHC C/D: Static Context Header Compression Compressor/ Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
-SCHC C/D uses SCHC rules to perform compression and decompression. - o SCHC packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
-If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed). - o TV: Target value.
+SCHC C/D uses SCHC rules to perform compression and decompression. - o SCHC F/R: Static Context Header Compression Fragmentation/ Reassembly.
+A protocol used in both sides, at the Dev and at the network to achieve Fragmentation/Reassembly of fragments.
+SCHC F/ R has three reliability modes. - o SCHC Fragment: A data unit that carries a subset of a SCHC Packet.
+SCHC F/R is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
+See Section 7. - o SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
+If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC Packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).
+See Section 6 for more details. - o TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field. - o Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D. - o W: Window bit.
-A SCHC fragment header field used in Window mode ({Frag}), which carries the same value for all SCHC fragments of a window. - o Window: A subset of the SCHC fragments needed to carry a packet ({Frag}).
+A SCHC Fragment header field used in Window mode Section 7, which carries the same value for all SCHC Fragments of a window. - o Window: A subset of the SCHC Fragments needed to carry a packet Section 7.